QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/views/index.md

 <p class="text-center">A few things to know</p>

-⚒️ `tools:context` point to the associated Fragment/Activity in YOUR code, so you must give it an appropriate value.
+⚒️ `tools:context` points to the associated Fragment/Activity in YOUR code, so you must give it an appropriate value.

 ✨ `xmlns:` are very important.
 You can't use `android:` if you didn't add the matching `xmlns:android`.
 They are added to the **root**.